terra-quantum-public/tq42-pqc-oss/docs/classic_quantum_resistant_algs/sha3.md

 **Parameters:**

 *   `ctx`: This is a handle to the initialized encryption context.
-This context should have been previously set up for a hash operation, likely by a call to a function like `PQC_init_context_hash`.
+This context should have been previously set up for a hash operation, likely by a call to a function like `PQC_context_init_hash`.

 **Return Values:**